 Helena Coan is a British director and writer, who works in both narrative and documentary.

-Helena wrote, directed and produced a short dark comedy DEATH AND DOG WALKING, which premiered at BAFTA-recognised Aesthetica Film Festival.
+Helena wrote, directed and produced short dark comedy DEATH AND DOG WALKING, which premiered at BAFTA and BIFA recognised Aesthetica Film Festival.
 Then she directed BLOOD RITES, written by Polly Stenham (The Neon Demon) and produced by BBC Films and Coven Films.
-The short has screened at numerous prestigious genre film festivals around the world including Fantastic Fest and Fright Fest, as well as at BAFTA and BIFA-recognised festivals such as London Short Film Festival, Norwich Film Festival and Underwire, and was nominated for the Méliès d'argent as part of Slash Film Festival and won the Golden Bee for Best Short Film at Manchester Film Festival.
+The short has screened at numerous prestigious genre film festivals around the world including Fantastic Fest and Fright Fest, as well as at BAFTA and BIFA-recognised festivals such as London Short Film Festival, Norwich Film Festival, Manchester Film Festival and Underwire.
+It was nominated for the Méliès d'argent as part of Slash Film Festival and won the Golden Bee for Best Short Film at Manchester Film Festival.

-She is now in development on her first feature narrative film, is in production on a feature documentary with Sky, and is developing other narrative feature ideas.
+Helena is currently in post-production on a feature documentary with GFC Films and Sky, and is developing several narrative ideas.